-LUN Type Disk Modules Notes Any LUN Unbound disk modules only; all must have the same capacity For LUNs except RAID 3, you can deallocate RAID 3 memory (see "Setting Up Array Memory for Caching or RAID 3 LUNs" on page 32).
+0 LUN Type Disk Modules Notes Any LUN Unbound disk modules only; all must have the same capacity For LUNs except RAID 3, you can deallocate RAID 3 memory (see "Setting Up Array Memory" on page 32).
 Binding RAID 3 LUNs with other LUN types in the same array is not supported.
 RAID 5 3 minimum (5 recommended minimum), 16 maximum You can bind one less module per LUN that you eventually use by selecting an empty slot icon.
 However, the LUN operates in a degraded mode until a disk module is installed in the empty slot and the array integrates it into the LUN.
 You can select the modules in any order.
 RAID 3 5 or 9 You can bind one less module per LUN than you eventually use by selecting an empty slot icon.
 However, the LUN operates in a degraded mode until a disk module is installed in the empty slot and the array integrates it into the LUN.
 You can select the modules in any order.
 Check RAID 3 memory before binding, as explained in "Partitioning Array Memory" on page 37.
 If you do not allocate adequate memory to the RAID 3 partition, the LUN is unowned.
 Binding other LUN types in the same array is not supported.

+Table 2-1Binding Disk Modules

-RAID 1 2 RAID 1/0 Even number: 4 minimum, 16 maximum Disk modules are paired into mirrored images in the order in which you select them: see Figure 2-14 on page 53.
+Table 2-1 (c continued) Binding Disk M lodules LUN Type Disk Modules Notes RAID 1 2 RAID 1/0 Even number: 4 minimum, 16 maximum Disk modules are paired into mirrored images in the order in which you select them: see Figure 2-14 on page 52.
 RAID 0 3 minimum, 16 maximum You can select the modules in any order.

-Table 2-3 (continued) Binding Disk Modules

-LUN Type Disk Modules Notes Individual disk 1 Hot spare 1 You cannot bind as hot spares disk modules 0:0 through 0:8.
+Individual disk 1 Hot spare 1 You cannot bind as hot spares disk modules 0:0 through 0:8.
 The capacity of a hot spare must be at least as great as the capacity of the largest disk module that it might replace.
 For a RAID 3 LUN, only one hot spare is used in case of disk failure; a second hot spare is not used in case of a second disk failure.

-- "Enabling and Disabling Mixed Mode" on page 45

-- "Bind Parameter Defaults" on page 46
+- "Bandwidth Mode and Mixed Mode" on page 44 - "Bind Parameters" on page 46

-- "Caching" on page 33